 The route I outlined above gives you a good introduction to rural life in Vietnam.
 You’ll see some great scenery, peek into the lives of the locals and get a bit of exercise.
 It does get hot though so it’s a good idea to do it early in the morning or in the late afternoon.
 There is so much more to do in Hoi An, check out my post below if you’re planning a trip there.

-Have you been to any of the beaches in Hoi An?
-Do you like cycling through rural areas?
+Are you keen to go cycling in Hoi An?
+Do you bike rides through rural area?
 Let me know in the comments below!

 Latest posts by Jon Algie (see all)

 - Queenstown to Milford Sound: One of New Zealand’s Best Day Trips - January 10, 2019